psaikido/hugle.uk/content/prose/thesium/090-renaissance.md

 hall fell silent.

-"Although the holy faith of ages is vested in me and remains, although the sanctity of our tradition forever remains, the ineffable mystery of old yet remains also, even so, let this counsel now assembled become the central authority.
+"Although the holy faith of ages is vested in me and remains, although the great mystery of the continuation of essence through many changing forms remains, even so, let this counsel now assembled become the central authority.
 I hereby now step down!"

 Thesium shifted on its axis.